LLNL/scr/doc-dev/rst/developers/store_descriptors.rst

 MPI communicator that defines the group the processes that share access to the storage device that the local process uses.
-The ``rank`` and ``ranks`` fields cache the rank of the process in this communicator and the number of processes in this communicator, respectively.
+The ``rank`` and ``ranks`` fields cache the rank of the process in this communicator and the number of processes in this communicator, respectively.  ``type`` is the name of the AXL (https://github.com/ECP-VeloC/AXL) transfer type used internally to copy the files into the storage descriptor.
+Some transfer types are:

+sync:       A basic synchronous file copy
+pthread:    Multi-threaded file copy
+bbapi:      Use the IBM Burst Buffer API (if available)
+dw:         Use the Cray DataWarp API (if available)

 Example store descriptor configuration file entries
 ---------------------------------------------------